cloudera/hue/tools/examples/components/sql-scratchpad/README.md

 # Getting Started with SQL Scratchpad

-This projects demonstrates how you can use the Hue web components from within a React project to create a SQL Scratchpad.
+This app demonstrates how to import the Hue web components from within a React project to create a SQL Scratchpad.

 It's based on a clean create-react-app project, relevant changes are: